Resources for students including administrative procedures, important forms and student support

 You will be automatically allocated to your tutorials, and some lecture streams where relevant.
 It is possible to change your tutorial times during the first two weeks of semester via the student portal.

-University-wide student class registration closes at the 2nd week of the semester.
 If you have an unresolvable timetable clash please submit a support request to the University Class Registration Enquiry Management (CREM)

 Temporary Laboratory Changes